 I was recently sitting down for dinner with my favorite shrimp recipe, and as I was eating, I pushed the shrimp tails to the side of the plate as I always do.
 I looked at those little tails, and my mind went all over the place.

 Can you eat shrimp tails?
-How do they taste?
+Are shrimp tails edible?
+If so, how do they taste?
 What else can you do with them?
-I knew there was work to be done.
+Always solving kitchen problems, I knew there was work to be done.

 Let’s go to The